SilverPoision/secAuth/README.md

 Update all the variables in .env file or in the OS env variables so that the node process can read and use them.

 1. `EMAIL` and `PASSWORD` are email and password of you mail server. **Recommended:** Use Gmail and turn on less secure apps.
-2. `JWT_SECRET` is the secret key you want to encrypt the jwt token with
+2. `JWT_SECRET` is the secret key you want to encrypt the JWT token with
-3. `HOST` is the host name that you want to use in the mailbody while sending emails. `Ex: HOST="localhost:8000"`
+3. `HOST` is the host name that you want to use in the mail-body while sending emails. `Ex: HOST="localhost:8000"`
-4. `MAIL_PATH` set it if you are using your own mailbody file.
+4. `MAIL_PATH` set it if you are using your own mail-body file.
-5. `NODE_ENV` set it to handle the errors while in development mode and prodution also. `Ex: NODE_ENV="development" or NODE_ENV="production"`
+5. `NODE_ENV` set it to handle the errors while in development mode and production also. `Ex: NODE_ENV="development" or NODE_ENV="production"`

 ### Checking if the request is authenticated:

-In your routes add the `verifyUser` middleware exposed by secauth and it will validate if the user is authenticated or not and if the user is authenticated it will assign `req.user` to the user variable that contains `User` object that can be used to run DB operation on the user.
+In your routes add the `verifyUser` middleware exposed by Secauth and it will validate if the user is authenticated or not and if the user is authenticated it will assign `req.user` to the user variable that contains `User` object that can be used to run DB operation on the user.

 ```js
 const express = require("express");